 This is another excellent read where Sam talks about his appetite for risk and what it’s like being an ex-pat with a young family.

 A huge thanks to Sam for sharing his journey!

 Sam, welcome to The Tax Expat!
-Great to have you join us, particularly as our first Transfer Pricing expat!
-TP is known to be a globally mobile tax discipline and that’s certainly reflected in your 18 year career where you’ve worked in six different countries!
-Before we dive into that, can you introduce yourself for those that don’t know you?
+Great to have you join us, particularly as our first Transfer Pricing ex-pat!
+TP is known to be a globally mobile tax discipline and that’s certainly reflected in your 18-year career where you’ve worked in six different countries!
+Before we dive into that, can you introduce yourself to those that don’t know you?

 I’m now working in Kuala Lumpur for a tech startup as the Global Head of Tax & Treasury.